ethereumclassic/ethereumclassic.github.io/content/blog/2023-04-05-response-to-forbes-article-about-ethereum-classic/index.md

 These are some of the reasons that the fallacy that proof of work is bad is wrong:

-1. Wind/solar are intermittent and unreliable, proof of work provides stability using electricity during surplus and switching off these soruces during deficits.
+1. Wind/solar are intermittent and unreliable, proof of work provides stability using electricity during surplus and switching off these sources during deficits.
 2. Proof of work provides a critical mass of cash flow to renewables to be economically viable, actually accelerating the migration to green energy.
 3. Proof of work is increasingly capturing methane as an energy source probably making it carbon-negative eventually.
 4. The "energy per transaction" argument is a fallacy because one transaction in a blockchain may represent thousands of transactions off-chain or in layer 2 systems.